MyllenaAPrado/MyllenaAPrado.github.io/_pages/about.md

 Immersive images are increasingly present in society, one example being the light field image.
 Therefore, research into image quality assessment in the light field is necessary to provide a good experience for the end user.

-I am also a Doctoral instructional assistant in Foundations of Computer Science II class.
-I am responsible for a specific group of  undergraduate students and some portion of their grades.
-At this class the students study about searching and sorting, pointers and dynamic memory allocation, simple classes and objects, and Abstract Data Types (ADTs) including lists, stacks, queues.